kostekmrozowski/DocPlanner_Analysis/README.md

-# DocPlanner_Analysis
-Pricing analysis and optimization for Jameda
+# DocPlanner_Analysis - Pricing analysis and Pricing Policy optimization for Jameda